 Taking a simple example, a tired and hungry child (or adult) will be angry or “hangry”.
 Shouting at them doesn’t fix the problem, but feeding them might.
 We could preempt when they’re going to be hungry and remove the daily ‘hangry’ phase.

-Looking at the person we care for - are there any skills they lack, fears or anxieties that might underpin some of their negative behaviours?
-Perhaps there’s embarrassment because they need care, for example.
+Looking at the person we care for - are there any skills they lack, or fears or anxieties that might underpin some of their negative behaviours?
+Perhaps there’s embarrassment or frustration at the fact they can no longer do things for themselves. .

 And some people, when embarrassed, will deflect attention in a negative way.
 It doesn’t make it right, but it does give us an opportunity to tackle the root cause.